- Life Settlements Explained -

 Life settlement companies coordinate with brokers and providers to facilitate the life settlement process.

-Here are the most common reasons people pursue the life settlement option:
+Here are the most common reasons people want a life settlement:

-If your insurance premiums have become too expensive and you can no longer afford to maintain your policy, a life settlement allows you to recoup value as opposed to lapsing and getting nothing or surrendering and receiving a smaller amount.
+If your insurance premiums are too expensive and you can no longer afford to maintain your policy, a life settlement allows you to recoup value as opposed to lapsing and getting nothing or surrendering and receiving a small amount.
+In addition to the payout you'll get, you'll also save money by not having to pay premiums in the future.

 You no longer need life insurance

-Life insurance is most commonly used as a means to provide financial security for dependents such as a spouse or children in the unexpected occurrence of your death, but once you reach a certain age it may not make sense to maintain the policy anymore.
+Life insurance is most commonly used as a means to provide financial security for dependents such as a spouse or children in the unexpected occurrence of your death.
+However, life insurance may not be needed after children become adults and are independent.

 You need funds for an unexpected expense